 Your LMS offers a benefit over in-class training when it comes to delivery as well as the tracking and reporting of results.
 Online training also enables companies to cut down costs associated with repeated face-to-face training sessions.

 An LMS enables the company to provide relevant training to the right employee.
 When it comes to compliance and risk, redundant information can be draining as well as a waste of resources.
 In addition, there may be very specific areas that one employee may need or want to learn more about versus a colleague.
 The LMS provides personalization for each unique learning path.

 Reporting Made Easy

 When it comes to compliance training it is critical for the protection of the organization to ensure that employees have completed the required training.
 A good LMS makes this process easier to track and report on.
-Completion results be pulled up easily by compliance managers.
+Completion results are pulled up easily by compliance managers.
 In addition, employees can quickly be tracked to make sure due dates are met.
-In cases where compliance training hasn’t been completed an LMS is able to send out notifications quickly and seamlessly ensuring further success overall.
+In cases where compliance training hasn’t been completed an LMS can send out notifications quickly and seamlessly ensuring further success overall.